NHSDigital/record-a-vaccination-guidance/app/records.md

 ---
 layout: page
+caption: User guide
 title: Records
 analytics_key: records
-previous:
-  title: Managing vaccines
-  url: /managing-vaccines
-next:
-  title: Reporting
-  url: /reporting
+showPagination: true
+order: 5
 ---

 {% include 'guide-contents.njk' %}

 **Records** is a new section, where you can view and edit vaccination records created by your organisation.

 ## Video: Records